Edward Ball Wakulla Springs State Park: Features

 The park has three nature trail systems which lead the visitor through pine forests, bald cypress wetlands and hardwood hammock.
 Hikers, bicyclists and horse riders are welcome.
 The wildlife found in the forest includes white-tailed deer, wild turkey, and many other bird species, while American alligators, bass, gar, various snakes, and West Indian manatee (during the winter) populate the springs, swamps, and river.

 It contains Wakulla Springs, one of the world's largest and deepest first-order freshwater springs and an exit point of the Floridan Aquifer.
 Wakulla Springs' highest outflow has been measured at 860,000 U.S. gallons per minute (54 m^{3}/s).
 The spring's average flow is about 400,000 US gallons per minute (25 m^{3}/s).
 The opening of the spring is 180 feet (55 m) down, through which cave divers, especially those of the Woodville Karst Plain Project have explored many miles of its underwater tunnels.
 The spring gives rise to Wakulla River which flows several miles to the south where it empties into the Gulf of Mexico.

 Sally Ward Spring and Cherokee Sink are located within the Park, while Leon Sinks Geological Area is nearby and part of the same karst system.

-The Park contains the Wakulla Springs Lodge, which functions as a hotel.
+The Park contains the Lodge at Wakulla Springs, which functions as a hotel.